Are Your Headaches Neck-Related? How to Self-Diagnose and Find Relief

 There are many different headache classifications.
 Some are very serious but thankfully many are not.
 From what can be seen clinically, a number of everyday headaches are neck-related despite the broad classification system.

-A thourough assessment and treatment of the upper neck can usually account for many headache symptoms.
+A thorough assessment and treatment of the upper neck can usually account for many headache symptoms.
 You just need to know where to look.
 Feel free to go hunting for yourself with a lacrosse ball or tennis ball to see what you can find.

 For lasting results make sure to reflect on your everyday neck postures and positions.
 Remember, those neck-related headaches don’t cause themselves.